cloud-gov/federalist.18f.gov/pages/documentation/21st-century-idea.md

 - improve customer experience, and
 - standardize and transition to centralized shared services.

-All new, public-facing websites and digital services should meet eight specific requirements.
+All new, public-facing websites and digital services must meet eight specific requirements:

 1. **Accessible** - be accessible to individuals with disabilities in  accordance with Section 508
 1. **Consistent** - have a consistent appearance